Two Crossings of the Katy Railway

 Hillsboro Mirror of January 29, 1890) to

-speculate on the branch line from Dallas becoming the main line (i.e. instead of
+speculate on the branch line from Dallas becoming the main line to Denison via

 the Katy's Hillsboro - Denison route via Fort Worth.)